sinc-lab/sincFold/README.md

 ## Folding RNA sequences

 We have a [webserver](https://sinc.unl.edu.ar/web-demo/sincfold/) running with the lattest version.
 This server admits one sequence at a time.
 Please follow the next instructions if you want to run the model locally.
 We provide a model pretrained with validated  RNA datasets (archiveII, RNAstralign, urs-pdb).
-At the end you can find the instructions to replicate our results from scratch.
+At the end you can find the instructions to replicate our cross-validation results from scratch.

 ## Install